shivaayrawat/SimpleTimeService/README.md

 You can verify that Docker is correctly installed by running: docker --version

+2. Git
+Git is needed to clone the repository to your local machine.

+Installation Guide: Git Installation
+You can verify that Git is correctly installed by running: git --version

 Clone the Repository
 To get started, clone the repository to your local machine: